AdaProp: Learning Adaptive Propagation for Graph Neural Network based Knowledge Graph Reasoning: Further materials of experiments

-We show the performances of different temperatures in Tab.\ref{tab:ablation_perf_tau}.
-The influence of different choices of $\tau$ is not high on the different datasets.
-This means that the sampling signal is stable and it can be adjusted by the sampling weights as well.
+Besides, we evaluate the influence of different propagation depth $L$ and number of entities $K$ in Section~\ref{sec:exp}.
+Here, we show the performances of different temperatures $\tau$ in Table~\ref{tab:ablation_perf_tau}.
+As can be seen, the influence of different choices of $\tau$ is not high on the different datasets.
+This means that the sampling signal is \textit{stable} and be adjusted by the learnable sampling weights.